FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ![alt text](img/tech_flow_locs.png)

 :::{note}
 In the example above, the location has not been entered for the first two technosphere flows.
-The reason for this is that the flow exchange location does not vary from the process location (US and RNA) in these instances, so a flow exchange location is not needed.
+For these flows, the flow exchange location does not differ from the process location (US and RNA), and so a flow exchange location is not needed.
 :::

 ## **Description** (_Optional_)
-This field is required where applicable.
 Briefly describe the flow's relationship to the process and assumptions used to obtain the quantitative reference or data quality.

 Types of information to include in the flow description field:

 - Conversion factors
-- Proxy/surrogate informatio (e.g., this flow is a proxy for the original flow "Natural gas combustion, RoW" from the ecoinvent database v2.1)
+- Proxy/surrogate information (e.g., this flow is a proxy for the original flow "Natural gas combustion, RoW" from the ecoinvent database v2.1)
 - Aggregation methods (e.g., two natural gas flows existed in the original study, these have been combined into one value)
 - Stage of the LCI that a flow relates to (e.g., transportation from plant to warehouse)
 - Other details about how the flow was transformed from the original study